rickymoorhouse/track-school-guidance/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings.md

 initially reduce the number of children and young people in classrooms compared to usual and put protective measures in place to reduce risks.

-In childcare settings, providers will be asked to welcome back all children below statutory school age from the week commencing 1 June.
+In childcare settings, providers can welcome back all children from the week commencing 1 June.
 Demand for childcare is likely to be lower than usual at first, and existing space requirements and staff to child ratios for these age groups should allow for small group working.
 Where the physical layout of a setting does not allow small groups of children to be kept at a safe distance apart, we expect practitioners to exercise judgement in ensuring the highest standards of safety are maintained.
 In some cases, it may be necessary for providers to introduce a temporary cap on numbers to ensure that safety is prioritised.
 From 1 June, childminders can look after children of all ages, in line with usual limits on the number of children they can care for.

 Our ambition is to bring all primary year groups back to school before the summer holidays, for a month if feasible, though this will be kept